Patching Tutorial

 If you're having trouble patching Super Mario World with a ROM hack, your issue will most likely be resolved by using ROMclean on your ROM.
 This utility only works with Super Mario World.

-Q: Can I patch for the NES/SNES Classic?
+Q: Can I patch for the NES/SNES Classic or Everdrive?

-You've probably hacked your NES Classic Mini or SNES Classic Mini to load any game you want (if you don't know how YouTube has tons of tutorials).
-So do ROM hacks work on them?
+You've probably hacked your NES Classic Mini or SNES Classic Mini to load any game you want (if you don't know how, YouTube has tons of tutorials).
+Or perhaps you have an Everdrive cart for playing ROMs on a real SNES or other system.
+So, do hacks work on them?
 I think it's safe to assume that most ROM hacks and translations will work on them.
-The ROM hacks that wouldn't work are the ones that used emulator-specific hacks.
+The ROM hacks that wouldn't work are the ones that used emulator-specific hacks to work.

 How do you find out which ROM hacks wouldn't work?
-That's easy - use a cycle-accurate emulator such as Higan.
-Don't use ZSNES or Snes9X, as they are not cycle-accurate.
+That's easy - use a cycle-accurate emulator such as BSNES or Higan.
+Don't use Snes9X or ZSNES, as they are not cycle-accurate.
 If you do find that a certain ROM hack or fan translation doesn't work (and you're absolutely sure it's patched correctly), there might be a fix.
 With the rise of popularity with repo carts, people have released fixes for certain popular fan translations that used emulator specific hacks.
 I think RomHacking.net has them.

 Q: How can I load patched ROMs onto the RetroN 5?